encryption4genetics/pyhegp/README.md

 python3 -m venv .venv
 source .venv/bin/activate
 ```
-Install the development version of pyhegp into the virtual environment.
+## Install pyhegp
+Install the development version of pyhegp.
+If you are in a virtual environment, pyhegp will be installed in it.
+If you skipped the previous step, pyhegp will be installed in your user install directory (that's typically in your home directory).
 ```
 pip install git+https://github.com/encryption4genetics/pyhegp
 ```